satyaprakash10/bitburst-todp-app/README.md

 ## Project Summary:

-- This is a simple to-do app project built in Vue 3 (vite) and typescript using Tailwind CSS with some of its features involved.
+This project is a straightforward to-do application constructed using Vue 3 (with Vite as the build tool) and TypeScript.
+Tailwind CSS is employed, incorporating some of its functionalities.

 ## Live Demo: